Winterizing Instructions for In Ground Pools

 Step 9

-When using a winter cover, place water tubes end to end around the edge of the pool.
-Fill the water tubes 3/4 full of water (do not over fill because the water tubes could burst when the water inside freezes).
+In Ground Pools -- Cover Installation: Place water tubes end to end around the edge of the pool.
+Fill water tubes 3/4 full of water (do not over fill because water expands when freezing and it could burst the water tubes).
+Water tubes are sold separately or in packs of five.
 Never use concrete blocks, bricks, etc. to secure the cover because they can damage the pool cover or the pool.

 Step 10